microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

  The accompanying information should aim to communicate the following to use that Severity.
  - Error: An error or problem that has occurred.
  - Warning: A condition that might cause a problem in the future.
- - Success: A long-running and/or background task has completed
+ - Success: A long-running and/or background task has completed.
- - Default: Useful information.
+ - Default: General information that requires the user's attention.

 Icons and color should not be the only UI components signifying meaning for your notification.
 Text in the notification's Title and/or Message should be included to display information.